Victoria Fellowships criteria

 Proposals that demonstrate a link to Victoria’s knowledge base or technological strengths or show significant potential for innovative advances are encouraged.

-At the closing date for applications (Late June 2015) applicants must be:
+At the closing date for applications (June, 23 2016) applicants must be:

-1.An Australian citizen, New Zealand or Permanent Resident of Australia.
+1.An Australian citizen, New Zealand citizen or Permanent Resident of Australia.

 a)currently employed in Victoria in a field relating to science, engineering or technology; or